 Many email clients won’t be able to render Google Fonts properly.
 In this case, one should opt for the common fonts that the major email clients interpret well.
 Such as Times New Roman, Arial, Georgia, and Verdana.

 Some email clients block images by default, where users may amend their inbox settings and block images as well.
-So, it is best to follow the advice below when coding an email:
+So, it is best to follow the advice below when coding an email template:

 - Accompany your image header with text to make sure that a user will still understand what the email is about even if it gets blocked.